Bekacru/better-fetch/README.md

 `error` object will be the response error by default it has the `status` and `statusText` properties.

 If the api returns a json error object it will be parsed and returned as the error object.
 By default `error` includes `message` property that can be string or undefined.
-You can pass a custom error type to be inferred.
+You can pass a custom error type to be inferred as a second generic argument.

 ### ♯ Create a custom fetch